erictt/computer-science-learning/stanford-machine-learning/week-3.md

 * Normoal Equation

-    * To add in reguarization, the equation is the same as our original, except that we add another term inside the parentheses:
+    * To add in reguarlization, the equation is the same as our original, except that we add another term inside the parentheses:
         * \\(\begin{aligned}& \theta = \left( X^TX + \lambda \cdot L \right)^{-1} X^Ty \\& \text{where}\ \ L = \begin{bmatrix} 0 & & & & \\ & 1 & & & \\ & & 1 & & \\ & & & \ddots & \\ & & & & 1 \\\end{bmatrix}\end{aligned}\\)
     * L is a matrix with 0 at the top left and 1's down the diagonal, with 0's everywhere else.
 It should have dimension (n+1)×(n+1).
 Intuitively, this is the identity matrix (though we are not including \\(x_0\\) ), multiplied with a single real number \\(\lambda \\) .
     * Recall that if \\(m \le n\\) , then \\(X^TX\\) is non-invertible.
 However, when we add the term \\(\lambda \cdot L\\) , then \\(X^TX + \lambda \cdot L\\) becomes invertible.